 Notification Service

 The Notification Service for SOAP Interface is available as a WSDL description and for REST Interface is available as OpenAPI 3.0.1 descriptions in YAML.
+The notification service is a callback from the ws_ISBM provider to an application that has opened a channel using a notification option.
+The NotifyListener service is a service that MUST be implemented by the application.
+The notification service provides the ability to wait for responses and not require polling of sessions to determine if a message is available.

 Notify Listener